jjacob7734/harvester_ts/README.md

 as described below.
 You must define the following required keywords in `dataset.yaml`:
     * `url_template`: Web address of remote data granules.
 These may begin with `https://`, `http://`, or `ftp://`.
+A wildcard character, "*", maybe be used in place of any part of the filename part of the URL, but it can only match a single file in the source archive.
 If credentials are required for the remote data access, they can be provided securely in your `.netrc` file.
 For more information on how to use the `.netrc` file, see https://www.gnu.org/software/inetutils/manual/html_node/The-_002enetrc-file.html.
     * `local_path_template`: Desired local path for data granules.
 This